absmach/supermq-docs/docs/authorization.md

 # Authorization

-Magistrala allows for fine-grained control over user permissions, taking into account hierarchical relationships between entities domains, groups, channels and things.The structure and functionality of an authorization system implemented using [SpiceDB](https://github.com/authzed/spicedb) and its associated [schema language](https://authzed.com/docs/reference/schema-lang). `auth` service backed by SpiceDB manages permissions for users, domains, groups, channels and things.
+Magistrala allows for fine-grained control over user permissions, taking into account hierarchical relationships between entities domains, groups, channels, and things.
+The structure and functionality of an authorization system implemented using [SpiceDB](https://github.com/authzed/spicedb) and its associated [schema language](https://authzed.com/docs/reference/schema-lang). `auth` service backed by SpiceDB manages permissions for users, domains, groups, channels, and things.

 ## Domains

-Domain contains **Things**, **Channels**, and **Groups**. **Users** can be member of Domain with different types of available relation, These relation provides access control to the entities in domain.
+Domain contains **Things**, **Channels**, and **Groups**. **Users** can be a member of a Domain with different types of available relations, These relation provides access control to the entities in the domain.

 ### Domain Entities

 #### Overview

 In Magistrala, **Things**, **Channels**, and **Groups** are inherently associated with one particular Domain.
 This means that every **Group**, including its sub-groups, every **Thing**, and every **Channel** is owned by and belongs to a specific Domain.
-Domain acts like kind of namespace.
+Domain acts like a kind of namespace.

 ```mermaid
 graph TD